sbcarpin/GenerationSTEM-Tutorial/README.md

 1. Start Scene - gives the 2 options to the students (start activity. tutorial)
 2. Tutorial Scene - simple animation
 3. Transition Scene - a simple animation that explains the prompt(the coding task students should do)
-4. Game Sense - the block code activity
+4. Game Scene - the block code activity